WalletConnect/walletconnect-docs/docs/swift/sign/wallet-usage.md

     }.store(in: &publishers)
 ```

-Following publishers are available to subscribe:
+The following publishers are available to subscribe:

 ```swift
     public var sessionProposalPublisher: AnyPublisher<Session.Proposal, Never>